INF800/whoami/_posts/stats/2022-05-07-bayesian-stats.md

     > \end{align}
     > $$

 - Probabilites of all possible *events* must add upto 1.
-As a consequence, individual probabilities must always lie between 0 and 1.
+As a consequence, individual probabilities must always lie between 0 & 1.

     > - Sum of $$\eqref{eq:heads}$$ and $$\eqref{eq:tails}$$ is $$1$$ because we are assuming that there is not other event that is possible for a coin toss *event*.
     > - $$\eqref{eq:heads}$$ and $$\eqref{eq:tails}$$ both are $$\in [0, 1]$$